Top 12 functions of HR management

 - Policy development

 - People strategy

 - Diversity and inclusion

 The functions of human resource management are designed to recruit potential employees, hire and train them, and then support them in improving their performance so they can reach their full potential and help the organization achieve its targets.
 Put simply, it’s important to find the right people, develop their skills over time, and create an environment where they can do their best work.

-No matter the industry or the size of the organization, human resource management plays a lead role in the success of the business and its people.
-Here are five of the functions of human resource management.
+No matter the industry or the size of the organization, human resource management plays a lead role in the success of businesses and their people.
+Here are several functions of this people-focused management function.

 1. Recruitment and hiring

 One of the most well-known functions of human resource management is recruitment and hiring.
 To remain competitive in the industry, businesses need to attract and retain top talent.

 The HR team typically meets with a hiring manager to learn more about open positions and gain a detailed understanding of the kind of people that will fit best in those roles.
 While they also consider education, experience, and skills, HR must look at personality traits and working styles to increase the chances of long-term compatibility.

 A strategic HR department has a long-term recruiting and hiring plan that aligns with the company’s growth goals.
 This plan includes creating job postings and sharing them through their networks, screening incoming applications, conducting interviews, performing reference and background checks, and finalizing hiring paperwork.